H.R. 204: ACRES Act

 Department of the Interior agencies

-Interior would have to track and report treated acres on public lands and in National Park System units using the new standards.
+Must track and report treated acres on public lands and in National Park System units under the new single-count standard.

 Federal land managers and fire programs

-Managers may need to adjust data systems, staff workflows, and performance reporting to match the bill's one-acre, one-count approach.
+May need to rework data systems, staff workflows, and performance reporting to match the one-count-per-acre approach — with no new funding to do it.

 Communities in the wildland-urban interface